-Yes, there are several ways you can access money in your account while you are working, including age 591/2 in-service withdrawals, hardship withdrawals, and loans.
+Yes, there are several ways you can access money in your account while you are working, including age 591⁄2 in-service withdrawals, hardship withdrawals, and loans.
+If you began participation in the Fund before July 1, 2001, please refer to the section of this booklet entitled "Additional information for Employees of Employers that Participated in the IAM National Individual Account Plan" for more information about such withdrawals.